kellan/kellan.github.io/_posts/2024-06-06-anonymous-questions.md

 People need a forum for asking anonymous questions from time to time.
 They need a forum for asking questions publicly.
 They don't have to be the same forum.

-Instead for anonymous questions what I like is:
+Instead for live anonymous questions what I like is:

-* Use a trusted 3rd party tool like Google Forms (and not like an engagement survey platform paid for by the company).
+* Use a trusted 3rd party tool like Google Forms that allows for anonymous submissions (and not like an engagement survey platform paid for by the company).

 * Give people a time window to submit their questions.